Camilla Forcinella

-Camilla Forcinella (born 22 June 2001) is an Italian professional footballer who plays as goalkeeper for Serie B club Genoa CFC on loan from Juventus.
+Camilla Forcinella (born 22 June 2001) is an Italian professional footballer who plays as goalkeeper for Serie A club Inter Milan.
 She has also represented her country in youth level.

 Career

 Club

 Camilla Forcinella made her senior debut for AGSM Verona in the Serie A at the age of 16.
 After Verona was acquired by Hellas Verona FC in 2018, she became the first-choice goalkeeper, making 37 total appearances and conceding 83 goals in the following two seasons.

 On 29 July 2020, she joined Fiorentina.
 In the 2020/21 season, she only made 3 appearances and, on 12 January 2022, she joined Juventus on loan.
 After they won the 2021/22 Serie A, she joined Juventus permanently, making her debut on 5 January 2023 in a Coppa Italia match against Cittadella.
 On 19 July 2023, she joined Serie B club Genoa on loan until the end of the 2023/24 season.

+On 11 July 2026, it was announced that Forcinella had signed a three-year contract with Inter Milan, running until 30 June 2029.